Unemployment Rate

 Why does the unemployment rate understate labor market weakness?

 The U-3 rate only counts people actively looking for work.
 It excludes discouraged workers who have stopped searching and people working part-time who want full-time hours.
-The broader U-6 measure, which includes these groups, is typically 3–4 percentage points higher.
+The broader U-6 measure, which includes these groups, is typically 3–4.3% higher.

 Where does unemployment data come from?